 All About Facewatch

 Facewatch was launched in 2010 by Simon Gordon, the proprietor of London’s Gordon’s Wine Bar.
 Facewatch is a “cloud-based facial recognition security system has helped leading retail establishments minimize in-store theft, staff aggression, and abuse,” according to its website.
-With distributors in Brazil, Argentina, and Spain, the brand is currently expanding internationally.
+With partners in Brazil, Argentina, and Spain, the brand is currently expanding internationally.

 Facewatch worked in the beginning by having businesses (shops, restaurants, nightclubs, etc.) install Facewatch cameras on their premises.
 They would be capable to determine “subjects of interest” using the footage from those cameras, such as those caught on camera robbing from the store or engaging in disruptive conduct, or anyone else they didn’t want to visit in their store.
 As a result, they’d construct and retain a list of people who were effectively blacklisted.